leo-colisson/proof-at-the-end/README.md

 - `category=yourowncategory`: change the category of the theorem (see next sub-section)
 - `end`: put the proof in appendix
 - `all end`: put both the theorem and the proof in appendix
 - `debug`: make sure the proof is written in the main text as well.
-Practical when you write the proof to be able to use synctex (if you use synctex with the proof in appendix, your will be unfortunately moved to a temporary file that this library is using... so **make sure you don't modify the files named like `prattheenddefaultcategory.tex` or all your changes will be lost at the next compilation**!).
+Practical when you write the proof to be able to use synctex (if you use synctex with the proof in appendix, your will be unfortunately moved to a temporary file that this library is using... so **make sure you don't modify the files named like `*prattheenddefaultcategory.tex` or all your changes will be lost at the next compilation**!).
 - `one big link`: if you prefer to have a single big link instead of two links (one for the proof, one for the page)
 - `one big link translated=Your translation`: to change/translate the text of the link easily
-- `text link section`: put a link looking like "See proof in section XX."
+- `text link section`: put a link looking like "See proof in section XX.".
+You can use `text link=` to remove this link.
 - `text link section full proof`: put a link looking like "See full proof in section XX."
 - `text proof translated=Your translation`: to change/translate the text of the proof at the end easily
 - `global custom defaults`: empty style that you can modify to change the configuration (globally)